 Guided tours are another excellent way to experience Paris, France.
 Follow this link for more than 20 private tours.

-Days in Paris: 4 – The Eiffel Tower & vicinity
+Paris Itinerary, Day 4: The Eiffel Tower & vicinity

 What to see near the Eiffel Tower?

 No trip to Paris can be complete without going to the Eiffel tower, it is a must see and not only because it is beautiful but it is the iconic symbol of France!
 There are two essentials and that includes going up the tower and going to a great vantage point to witness the wonder of it in full.
+There is a trick for the 2nd floor.
+That is a huge waiting line.
+Get ahead by getting your ticket prior to arriving at the Tower.

 The Trocadero is just opposite the tower and great pictures/footage can be taken.
 The area is surrounded by Haussmann designed buildings and it is all very impressive.